|

 corporations to maximize return to shareholders.

-challenge to political invention is assuring the one who produces wealth
+to political invention is assuring the one who produces wealth believes

 the association of

-officeholders drawn to high profile positions in society exhibit traits
+high profile positions in society exhibit traits such as

 With